ShabnaNazar/MNIST_AZURE/README.md

 As part of the take home assignment, I have deployed the model in Azure Machine Learning Studio.

-### For the experimentation phase, I have done the below steps to deploy the model as a real time endpoint.
+#### During the experimentation phase, I have done the below steps to deploy the model as a real time endpoint.
 1. Download a dataset and look at the data
 2. Train an image classification model and log metrics using MLflow
 3. Check the Model performance matrix
 4. Deploy the model to a real time endpoint
-5. Test the model using a web request
+5. Test the model using an API request

 ### How to use the code?
 1. Clone or Upload the MNIST_AZURE folder in Azure Machine Learning Studio Notebooks